 Chewy Sourdough Brown Butter Chocolate Chip Cookies

-If you're looking for a cookie that with a crisp edges, chewy center, and pockets of melty chocolate then you need to try these Chewy Sourdough Brown Butter Chocolate Chip Cookies.
+If you're looking for a cookie that has crisp edges, chewy center, and pockets of melty chocolate then you need to try these Chewy Sourdough Brown Butter Chocolate Chip Cookies.
 They're everything you want in a classic chocolate chip cookie- and a little more.
 Browning the butter reduces the moisture in the cookies to give them a deep toffee-like flavor and perfect cookie texture.
 The result is a cookie that feels bakery worthy but still cozy and familiar.
 It's the cookie you make when you're craving a good chocolate chip cookie and don't want to settle.

-5 from 4 votes
+5 from 5 votes

 Prep Time 30 minutes